-At this time, four of your regular case reports are being scheduled to be collected: (1) the "Saturn" case report, due Sept.
-29; (2) the "Adolph Coors" case report, due on Oct.
-15; (3) the "Sears" case report, due Nov.
-24; and (4) the "SITEL" case report, due Dec.
-11. Other report submissions may be announced as the semester progresses.
+At this time, three of your regular case reports are being scheduled to be collected: (1) the "Saturn" case report, due Sep.
+28; (2) the "Adolph Coors" case report, due Oct.
+14; and (3) the "SITEL" case report, due Dec.
+10. Other report submissions may be announced as the semester progresses.
 Scheduled 'hand-ins' will be graded on a 0/1 basis, with points contributing towards your participation/write-up grade.
 To receive credit, write-ups must (i) tackle and complete the assignment and (ii) follow the format requirements outlined below.
 Therefore, please make sure that you understand the assignment and to fully execute the task(s) at hand.
 Feedback for these exercises will be provided immediately after submitting reports, in the form of class discussion.
 Two implications derive from this: First, no late write-ups can be accepted.
 Second, students should bring an extra-copy of their hand-in to class and use it to record feedback as the discussion progresses.
-You will receive a subsequent notice of credit/no-credit for your work, but hand-ins are typically not returned.

 Besides required hand-in of regular course assignments, there is an opportunity to submit two additional case write-ups, for extra-credit.
 Materials subject to this opportunity are extension cases and write-ups are optional.
-For each case, discussion questions are provided which constitute your assignment [for details, see pages 10 and 14 of the course schedule].
+For each case, discussion questions are provided which constitute your assignment [for details, see pages 11 and 13 of the course schedule].
 Extra-credit assignments will receive 0, 1, or 2 points, depending on "quality".
 The latter refers to the level of understanding of the analytical tool(s) used, the depth and insightfulness of the analysis, and the judiciousness of conclusions and recommendations.
 Written feedback will be provided on these exercises.